Well, it’s another one of those “Yippee! I’ve figured something out!” days. It’s a Condensed Milk Recipe.

 Believe it or not, I’ve been trying to make vegan condensed milk for awhile now.
 What better thing to do with one’s time, right :-)?

 Finally, I think I’ve got it.
-A condensed milk recipe that is super easy to make and should work in any recipe that call for the canned stuff.
+A condensed milk recipe that is super easy to make and should work in any recipe that calls for the canned stuff.

 So happy to share this with you!

 My search for a great Vegan Condensed Milk Recipe started when I first started working on homemade coffee creamers.
-And yes, I should have some of these coming soon :-).
 I tried a number of different recipes and just never really got it right.

 But it’s right now.